-While this would be an isolated incident, our firm has handled many nursing home liability claims like this for failing to appropriately react to a resident’s obvious infection.
+While this would be an isolated incident, our nursing home infection attorneys have handled many claims like this for failing to appropriately react to a resident’s obvious infection.

 Facility Wide Infection in a Nursing Home

-Sometimes, an entire nursing home will be shut down, isolated or quarantined due to a facility wide infection.
+Sometimes, an entire nursing home will be shut down, isolated, or quarantined due to a facility-wide infection.
 This may be indicative of a greater problem at the nursing home relating to infection control.
-If an infectious diseases runs rampant through a nursing home, our attorneys usually inspect the facility-wide infection control policies.
+If infectious diseases run rampant through a nursing home, our attorneys usually inspect the facility-wide infection control policies.
 Typically, these were not followed appropriately.

 Why Bring a Nursing Home Infection Lawsuit?

-Bringing a claim on behalf of a victim suffering with a facility acquired infection is about justice.
+Bringing a claim on behalf of a victim suffering from a facility acquired infection is about justice.

 Nursing homes and long term care facilities must abide by strict regulations.
 Frankly, these facilities receive millions of Medicare dollars, i.e. taxpayer dollars, to care for our elderly.